JOLIET -- Got string lights with burnt out bulbs? Too tangled to use? Or lights that just don’t bring holiday joy anymore?

 Will County offers an environmentally friendly way to dispose of them.

-In addition to the permanent electronic recycling centers, holiday string lights may be disposed of at these three locations: Will County Office Building, 302 N. Chicago St.; Will County Land Use Department, 58 E. Clinton St., Joliet; and Sunny Hill Nursing Home of Will County, 421 Doris Ave., until Jan.
-31.
+String lights are taken at all permanent electronic recycling centers, but through Jan.
+31 they also will be collected at these three locations: Will County Office Building, 302 N. Chicago St.; Will County Land Use Department, 58 E. Clinton St., Joliet; and Sunny Hill Nursing Home of Will County, 421 Doris Ave.

 Will County Executive Larry Walsh said, “Enjoy the holiday season.
 But keep the health of the planet we all share in mind and recycle.
 If you can’t make it to one of the county buildings during business hours, remember the other sites with which we partner.”